microsoft/winget-cli-restsource/Tools/PowershellModule/doc/WingetRestSource.md

 ## Remove manifests from a REST source

 The Windows Package Manager REST source provides a location for hosting your Package Manifests.
-The `Microsoft.WinGet.Source` PowerShell module provides the [Remove-WinGetManifest](PowerShell/Remove-WinGetManifest.md) cmdlet that will remove a specific Package Manifest from the specified Windows Package Manager REST source.
+The `Microsoft.WinGet.RestSource` PowerShell module provides the [Remove-WinGetManifest](PowerShell/Remove-WinGetManifest.md) cmdlet that will remove a specific Package Manifest from the specified Windows Package Manager REST source.

 The `Remove-WinGetManifest` PowerShell cmdlet supports targeting an existing Windows Package Manager REST source for a specific Package Identifier.
 For more information on how to use this cmdlet, use the `Get-Help Remove-WinGetManifest -Full` or visit the [Remove-WinGetManifest article in the PowerShell docs](PowerShell/Remove-WinGetManifest.md).